It's hard to remember how much risk this film had. Let's count the ways:

 Rhodey also has an offhand comment, "Look who fell out of the sky!"
 Ouch.

 In the beginning press conference, Tony offhandedly announces that he never got to say goodbye to his father.
 With a Freeze-Frame Bonus in Captain America: The Winter Soldier, we find out that this is because HYDRA had Tony's parents killed.
 In Civil War, this is revealed to be a major source of trauma for Tony and finding out that Bucky killed Howard and Maria AND that Steve knew about it effectively kills any hope of a truce between Steve and Tony.
 Though it swings back into Heartwarming in Hindsight where due to time travel, Tony gets to meet his father in the past and reassure him about having a son.

 Doubles as Heartwarming in Hindsight.
-When Pepper finds out that Tony is Iron Man, Pepper attempts to quit her job, telling him that he will "kill yourself" eventually, and that she won't "be a part of it.".
+When Pepper finds out that Tony is Iron Man, Pepper attempts to quit her job, telling him that he will "kill [him]self" eventually, and that she won't "be a part of it.".
 In Avengers: Endgame, Tony literally kills himself with gamma radiation when he uses his nano-tech Infinity Gauntlet to snap away all of Thanos' forces.
 Pepper is the last person that approaches and speaks to him at his deathbed.

 The moment where a tech tells Obadiah Stane "Well I'm sorry; I'm not Tony Stark" takes on a different tone after you've seen Spider-Man: Far From Home, when the same guy shows up again working with Mysterio, the latter of whom's motivated by what Tony Stark previously did to him.